Editorial Standards

 Key Takeaways

-• Who uses it: Non-U.S. individuals receiving U.S.-source income such as interest, dividends, royalties, rents, or certain contractor payments from a U.S. payor.
+- Who uses it: Non-U.S. individuals receiving U.S.-source income such as interest, dividends, royalties, rents, or certain contractor payments from a U.S. payor.
+Resident aliens (green-card holders or those who meet the substantial presence test) are treated as U.S. persons for tax purposes and must file Form W-9 instead, even though they are not U.S. citizens.

-• Foreign entities (corporations, partnerships, trusts) use Form W-8BEN-E, not W-8BEN.
-Individuals and disregarded entities use W-8BEN.
+- Foreign entities (corporations, partnerships, trusts) use Form W-8BEN-E, not W-8BEN.
+Only individuals use W-8BEN.

 What Form W-8BEN Is and When to Use It